jonathan-aulson/Data_Product_TownePark/ai-prompts/Towne_Park_Comprehensive_AI_Documentation_Protocol.md

 - **PLACEHOLDER DOCUMENTS ARE STRICTLY FORBIDDEN** unless they meet the High Bar Justification Test (see below)
 - **ALL broken links MUST be fixed immediately** - no exceptions for "future documents" or "placeholder content"
 - **Navigation health is a BLOCKING requirement** - cycles cannot proceed with unresolved navigation issues
+- **CRITICAL MKDOCS WARNING RESOLUTION MANDATE: When mkdocs build warnings are detected, ALL warnings MUST be resolved systematically without stopping, pausing, or running mkdocs build to check progress until 100% complete.
+NO task completion, status reporting, or other activities are permitted until ALL warnings are eliminated.**

 #### **High Bar Justification Test for Placeholder Documents**
 Placeholder documents are ONLY justified when ALL of the following criteria are met: